ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/plasma_current.md

 It is not possible to derive a general analytic expression for $F$, so it has been customary to employ an empirical, or semi-empirical expression involving $\epsilon$,$\kappa$ and $\delta$, chosen to fit data taken from numerical solutions of the Grad Shafranov equation.

-The cylindrical equaivalent $q$ definition used currenly is the one given below from IPDG89[^5]
+The cylindrical equivalent $q$ definition used currently is the one given below from IPDG89[^5]

 $$
 q_* = \frac{5 \times 10^6a^2B_T}{RI_{\text{p}}}\frac{(1+\kappa^2(1+2\delta^2-1.2\delta^3))}{2}